hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02e-Interact.md

   + typical usage: `var p = document.querySelector('#paragraph1'); p.style.color = 'red';`
   + rule to change syntax of attribute in JS
     + remove the "-" sign in CSS attributes if presented
-    + catptalize the word after the "-" sign
+    + capitalize the word after the "-" sign
     + example: `text-align` $\to$ `style.textAlign`, `margin-left` $\to$ `style.marginLeft`
   + most useful CSS properties
     + `color`: changing the color of the text content of selected element(s)